Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on experiments

-For the Bayesian signed-rank test \cite{benavoli2014bayesian}, the resulting posterior probabilities are compared in Table \ref{table:bayes_signed_rank_probs}, Section \ref{sec:4}.
+\paragraph{Results.} The full table of results is in in Table \ref{table:classification_accuracies}, where for the models that we trained ourselves, i.e.~\FCN{128}, ResNet, \LStwoTwidth{64}{3}, \FCNLStwoTwidth{64}{64}{3}, \FCNLStwoTwidth{128}{64}{3}, we report the mean and standard deviation of test set accuracies over 5 model trains.
+Figure \ref{fig:box_and_cd} depicts the box-plot distributions of classification accuracies and the corresponding critical difference (CD) diagram.
+The CD diagram depicts the mean ranks of each method averaged over datasets with a calculated CD region using the Nemenyi test \citep{nemenyi1963distribution} for an alpha value of $\alpha=0.1$.
+For the Bayesian signed-rank test \citep{benavoli2014bayesian}, we used the implementation from \texttt{https://github.com/janezd/baycomp}, and the resulting posterior probabilities are compared in Table \ref{table:bayes_signed_rank_probs}, Section \ref{subseq:4_tsc}.
 The posterior distributions themselves are visualized on Figure \ref{fig:baycomp1} The region of practical equivalence (rope) was set to $\texttt{rope} = 1 \times 10^{-3}$, that is, two accuracies were practically equivalent if they are at most the given distance from each other.
 For the visualizations and computation of probabilities, the posteriors were evaluated using $n=10^5$ Monte Carlo samples.